ussserrr/pid-controller-gui/README.md

 $ python3 main.py
 ```

+Default settings are located in `defaultSettings.json` file and currently available only in non-bundled mode.
+Different timeouts are placed directly in modules' code and so also can be edited only programmatically.

 ## Packing into standalone app
 It is possible to bundle the application into a standalone executable using [PyInstaller](https://www.pyinstaller.org/).
 See respective README in [pyinstaller](/pyinstaller) folder.